The Amazing Race Vietnam 2014

 The Amazing Race Vietnam: Cuộc đua kỳ thú 2014 is the third season of The Amazing Race Vietnam, a Vietnamese reality competition show based on the American series The Amazing Race.
 It featured nine teams of two in a race around Vietnam for 300 million₫.

 The program premiered on VTV6 and aired every Saturday and Sunday primetime (7:55 p.m.
 UTC+7) from 21 June to 31 August 2014.
 The host for this season is Huy Khánh.

 Singer and Athlete Hương Giang and Criss were the winners of this season.

 Production

 Development and filming

 Teams began the third season of The Amazing Race Vietnam in Hạ Long with a rappel down the Bãi Cháy Bridge.

 The season was filmed in early 2014.

 Unique to this season, each leg aired with two-part episodes.

-The final Detour featured moderately-famous musician Anh Bằng and Vietnam's Got Talent season 2 semifinalist Nguyễn Phương as judges.
+The final Detour featured musician Anh Bằng and Vietnam's Got Talent season 2 semifinalist Nguyễn Phương as judges.